Family Cremation Choices

 5. Direct cremation with visitation/service and a cemetery committal.

 6. Direct cremation with a visitation/service.
 Remains are returned.

 8. Direct cremation with assistance in writing/placing full obituary in newspapers, cemetery scheduling, notifying clergy or honor guard.
 Remains are returned.

-9. Direct cremation with assistance in writing/placing full obituary in newspapers and our website, and cemetery scheduling.
+9. Direct cremation with assistance in writing/placing full obituary in newspapers and our website.
 Remains are returned.